Crime Stats Figure In Illegal Immigration Debate

 NEAL CONAN, Host:

 On these issues, we often turn to crime expert and Northeastern University law professor James Alan Fox.
 He took a look at the data, and in a post on his blog for The Boston Globe, he concluded that crime statistics have no place in the debate over illegal immigration.

-Professor JAMES ALAN FOX (Criminal Justice, Law, Policy and Society, Northeastern University): Thank you very much.
+JAMES ALAN FOX: Thank you very much.
 Nice to be here.

 CONAN: And - well, taking - does this seem to be a case of lies, damn lies and statistics?
 Two different people looking at the same numbers and drawing different conclusions?

 ALAN FOX: And the other factor that I looked at was the population changes.
 There was, interestingly, in the FBI statistics in 2006, a sudden drop in population in the outlying areas of about a quarter to a third.
 Well, that reflects geographic redefinitions, and it reflects different ways of estimating population.
 You have to be very skeptical of this kind of statistic based on just two time points when there are so many other factors involved.
 So, I think in the end, it's not that I don't think that crime is an issue.
 I don't think fear of crime is relevant to this debate.

 CONAN: You don't think fear of crime is relevant to the - one of the major points of the Times article was, in fact, that the perception of crime was outpaced by the reality.